gofynd/fdk-client-python/documentation/platform/CONTENT.md

 | body | [PageRequest](#PageRequest) | yes | Request body |

-Generate and add a new page preview.
+Use this API to create a page preview to check the appearance of a custom page.

 *Returned Response:*